qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/checkgeometry.rst

 Dangle-end lines
 ----------------

+Detects dangle-end lines in line geometries and reports them as errors.
 A dangle-end line is a line feature that terminates at a vertex connected to only one segment, resulting in an endpoint without a proper connection.